 Next, in a medium bowl, mix together the pork sausage, Italian sausage, brown sugar, minced garlic, onion powder, salt, and pepper.
 Scoop out about a quarter cup of the sausage mixture and form it into a patty or disc shape.
 Wrap the sausage around a stuffed jalapeno pepper, making sure to cover the entire stuffed pepper and seal it.
 It will look like an egg, or as in this case, a giant egg!

 Finally, wrap two slices of thick-cut bacon around the outside of the sausage and secure with a toothpick, if needed.
 Repeat with the remaining jalapenos, and, working in batches, add the armadillo eggs to the basket of an air fryer.
 Bake for 15 minutes at 400°F, flip them over, and bake another 10 minutes.
+This is the Air Fryer I use, and we love it! (affiliate link)

 The internal temperature of the sausage should be 160°F when cooked.
 That takes about 20 minutes, with the extra 5 minutes of cooking time to crisp up the bacon.
 Again, I used thick-cut bacon, so the cooking time is based on that.
 If you do use thin-cut bacon, you may not need to cook a full 5 minutes after the sausage is completely cooked; you will have to watch to monitor that.